Aprilia, Lazio: History

-In 1929, after repeated attempts, began the work of land reclamation in the area that attracted a significant number of people coming from Trentino, Veneto, from Friuli, and from Emilia Romagna.
+In 1929, after repeated attempts, the work of land reclamation in the area began and attracted a significant number of people coming from Trentino, Veneto, from Friuli, and from Emilia Romagna.

-At the end of 1931 started the real transformation of the land with deforestation in the whole area, the marsh was drained, the land was plowed and houses were built with estates ranging from 10 to 30 acre.
+At the end of 1931 the real transformation of the land started with deforestation in the whole area, draining of the marsh, and plowing of the land.
+Houses were built with estates ranging from 10 to 30 acre.
 Only then a stable population settled in living for a small part in the new urban center, most of them in rural houses.

-Aprilia was an integral part of the reclamation Pontina including Littoria (then Latina), Sabaudia, Pontinia and Pomezia.

 At its foundation, the Urban Center was composed of four main buildings: City, post office, church and casa del Fascio, to which were later added Cinema Littorio and the inn.

+World War II

 Things became critical with the advance of World War II and the beginning of the Battle of Rome.

-In January 1944 Aprilia called "la fabbrica", "the factory" by the Allies, was reduced to a pile of rubble and the population took refuge in Campania and Calabria.
+In January 1944 Aprilia, called "la fabbrica", "the factory", by the Allies, was reduced to a pile of rubble and the population took refuge in Campania and Calabria.

+Post-War

-In the 1950s, Italians from North Africa colonies who built extensive vineyards to produce wines with Denominazione di origine controllata and some of the best grapes in Italy.
+In the 1950s, Italians from the North African colonies came and planted extensive vineyards to produce wines with Denominazione di origine controllata and some of the best grapes in Italy.

 With the establishment of the Cassa per il Mezzogiorno and, subsequently, the Consortium for the area of industrial development in Lazio, the future of Aprilia changed completely: it went from agriculture to a consumer 'market-oriented agriculture, and new and more technically advanced farms emerged.
 This was the first step toward industrialization itself.

-At the end of 1951 settled in Aprilia's first factory, the Simmenthal, which was followed by many other national and international workshops.
+At the end of 1951 Aprilia's first factory was built, the Simmenthal, which was followed by many other national and international workshops.
 The town changed its face and gave work to many workers.
 Aprilia currently houses about one hundred plants, including some major corporations.

-On Aprili 26, 1996, Aprilia became the sister city of Mostardas, a town of Rio Grande do Sul, Brazil, where the national hero Menotti Garibaldi was born, and whose remains rest in Aprilia after some parts of the neighbouring town Velletri switched to Aprilia in the same year.
+On April 26, 1996, Aprilia became the sister city of Mostardas, a town of Rio Grande do Sul, Brazil, where the national hero Menotti Garibaldi was born, and whose remains rest in Aprilia after some parts of the neighbouring town Velletri switched to Aprilia in the same year.